Current Events — Starter Kit

 Monthly review

-# Monthly Current Events – <% tp.date.now("YYYY-MM") %>
+# Monthly Review – Current Events – [[<% tp.date.now("YYYY-MM") %>]]

 ## Structural Movements

-Broad movements of the month.
+Broad movements observed during the month.

 ## Consolidated Risks